NOTE: The IDE used in this article has been phased out by Microchip. However, basic techniques and architecture described herein holds good.

 Architecture – A general Introduction

 Shown above is a simplified processor architecture. ( A more proper ‘Processor Architecture’ is to indicate the memory connectors as buses since most processors maintain an external program and data memory, while controllers have them in-built along with other peripherals.
-But, I want to keep the picture simple so that explanation will be easier ).
+But, I want to keep the picture simple so that explanation will be easier :smile: ).

 The firmware (program) resides in the program memory.
 Once the processor is reset and ready to go, the program counter, which is simply a counter that acts as a pointer to the program instructions points to the initial location of the program memory.